-Uttarakhand introduced the concept of classification of industries as red, orange and green.
-The purpose of this classification was to facilitate decisions related to location of these industries.
-Subsequently, the application of this concept was extended to other parts of the country not only for the purpose of location of industries, but also for the purpose of consent management and formulation of norms related to surveillance/inspection of industries.
-As the State Pollution Control Boards (SPCBs) and Pollution Control Committees (PCCs) were following different categorization of industries, in order to maintain the uniformity across the country, during 2012, CPCB issued a list of 244 industrial sectors, classified under red (85), orange (73) and green (86) categories.
+Uttarakhand introduced the concept of classification of industries as red, orange, and green.
+The purpose of this classification was to facilitate decisions related to the location of these industries.
+Subsequently, the application of this concept was extended to other parts of the country not only for the purpose of location of industries but also for the purpose of consent management and formulation of norms related to surveillance/inspection of industries.
+As the State Pollution Control Boards (SPCBs) and Pollution Control Committees (PCCs) were following different categorization of industries, in order to maintain uniformity across the country, in 2012, CPCB issued a list of 244 industrial sectors, classified under red (85), orange (73) and green (86) categories.

 CPCB has revised certain conditions and criteria for the classification of industries into red, orange, green & white categories.